Measures to Prevent Human Rights Abuse

 Halal Certification Initiatives

-Going forward, we will continue to advance product creation that is considerate of religions and lifestyles in the countries and regions where we operate.
+Going forward, we will continue to advance product creation that is considerate of religions and lifestyles in the countries where we operate.

 * Certification under systems for labeling products that have cleared halal certification standards with a halal-certified mark.
 A halal certificate issued by a certifying body officially recognized by the country’s halal certification authority is required to sell products with a halal-certified mark.